 Watching democracy in action always gives me a kick.
-I was seventeen when Blair and New Labour swept all before them in that magnificent landslide in 1997.
-Blair was young, articulate and in touch with the times.
-Ten years of governing would change that completely but Bower failed to capture the zeitgeist at the time.
-To be fair, Bower was honest about his intentions in writing his biography “he won three successive elections…and that meant he was successful.
+I was seventeen when Blair and New Labour swept all before them in the 1997 landslide.
+Blair was young and articulate; a fact which is unfairly glossed over here.
+To be fair, Bower is honest about his intentions: “he won three successive elections…and that meant he was successful.
 But, for others, there is a difference between success at the polls against weak opponents and success in government”.
 “Broken promises” is a critical review of Blair, backed up with painstaking research and interviews with over two-hundred civil servants that worked with him.
-Although, disappointingly, he did not interview any of the key players or top aides.
+Disappointingly, Bower did not have access to the inner circle and relies on interviews already in the public domain.
 Once you accept the type of biography Bower set out to write, it is a valuable one to read, yet it is far from the fairest or most objective portrait of Blair.

 It is fascinating, and unfair, reading Bower’s biography after Brexit.
 The problem with history books is that it is always easier to contextualise after the event.
 Nonetheless, it is not difficult to see how Blair’s policy on immigration, or lack thereof, resulted in the UK’s subsequent departure from Europe.
 “We need immigration, it is not an issue – even the Daily Mail isn’t talking about it”, said Blair.
 This failure to foresee that turning on the taps of uncontrolled immigration would result in an obvious backlash was misguided.
 Blair’s comment also revealed how he used the media perception of him to decide whether or not he was taking the correct course of action.

 This was the initial Labour strategy, if you could call it that, and it continued after the 2001 election when Blunkett replaced Straw.
 After blaming him for not doing a whole lot, Blunkett continued in the same vein.
-Labour had targeted a level of immigration of 100,000 in 2001 but 500,000 came in.
+Labour targeted a level of immigration of one hundred-thousand in 2001.
+Half a million came in.
 As Europe expanded, so too did the number of countries that would be allowed into the free movement area.
 Britain had a chance to add some elements of control but New Labour was more worried about the optics of “being good Europeans” and continued with their strategy.

-Commenting on the 350,000 immigrants that had arrived in 2004, Blunkett remarked on Newsnight that “there is no obvious upper limit on immigration”.
-More evidence that their strategy remained unaltered.
-Bower highlighted how Blair occasionally discussed some anodyne, opaque aspirations on immigration but never with any clear vision of how to control it.
+Commenting on the three hundred and fifty thousand immigrants that arrived in 2004, Blunkett remarked on Newsnight that “there is no obvious upper limit on immigration”.
+Bower highlights how Blair occasionally discussed some anodyne, opaque aspirations on immigration but never with any clear vision of how to control it.

-Blair remains proud of his legacy in education to this day, but Bower argued that a lot of what Blair deemed good results were achieved by spinning the facts to make the results better than the reality.
-In 2005, the OECD released a report that identified that England had fallen from 13th to 22nd in the education rankings.
+Blair remains proud of his legacy in education to this day, but Bower argues that a lot of what Blair deemed good results were achieved by spinning the facts to make the results better than the reality.
+In 2005, the OECD released a report that identified that England had fallen from thirteen to twenty-second in the education rankings.
 Campbell spun the report to within an inch of its life.
-It was Bower’s assessment that Blair and New Labour prioritised the quick fix that Blair could sell with a cheap soundbite over any long-lasting strategy.
+It is Bower’s assessment that Blair and New Labour prioritised the quick fix that Blair could sell with a cheap soundbite over any long-lasting strategy.

 When Blair built a plethora of Muslim faith schools because they were a cheaper alternative to the expensive, multidenominational state schools, he was informed of the risk that creating areas where immigrants would not mix together cohesively would have.
-He pushed on and refused to contemplate any downside.
+He pushed on.

-Blair was an admirer of the so-called “Third Way” political philosophy.
-The benefits of which were obvious as Blair cherry-picked the best parts from the right and left and moulded them into an effective policy, thereby pleasing the majority of non-ideologically motivated people.
-The drawback was that Blair did not stand for anything concrete and frequently changed policy.
+Blair was an admirer of the so-called “Third Way”.
+The benefits of which are obvious as Blair cherry-picked the best parts from the right and left and moulded them into an effective policy, thereby pleasing the majority of non-ideologically motivated people.
+The drawback is that Blair did not stand for anything concrete and frequently changed policy.
 Blair often referred to the innate “belief” that he had.
 “I only know what I believe” he would utter.
-Bower also alleged that he was not well educated on pre-1939 history and painted a picture of an uneducated leader who frequently acted according to his “feelings” on key issues.
+Bower also alleges that Blair was not well educated on pre-1939 history and painted a picture of an uneducated leader who frequently acted according to his “feelings” on key issues.
 As he had no moral ideology, he increasingly relied upon what he believed was his innate sense of what he knew to be the right course of action, even when confronted with evidence that contradicted his beliefs.
-When it was put to him that invading Iraq would contravene International law, he said, “there are many views on International Law”.
-This indicated the worst of Blair – spinning objective facts to suit his own beliefs.
-It also highlighted how his somewhat postmodern mindset in that he did not think that International Law, or any law, was completely objective or immutable.
-He did not believe in objective truth.
-The postmodern denial of belief in overarching narratives suited his lack of ideology.
+When it was put to him that invading Iraq would contravene International Law, he said, “there are many views on International Law”.
+This is the worst of Blair – spinning objective facts to suit his own beliefs.
+It also highlights his somewhat postmodern mindset in that he does not think that International Law, or any law, is completely objective or immutable.
+He does not believe in objective truth.
+The postmodern denial of belief in overarching narratives suits his lack of ideology.